Hydrospheredata/mist/docs/reactive_api.md

 For new UI there is a websocket interface for listening to lifecycle events from jobs Events are sent to the client to the following paths:
-- `/v2/api/jobs/ws` - subscribe to events from all jobs
+- `/v2/api/ws` - subscribe to all events from mist
 - `/v2/api/jobs/{id}/ws` - subscribe to events from particular job

 ### Next